charmbracelet/wishlist/README.md

 It can be used to start multiple SSH apps within a single package, and provide a list of them over SSH as well.
 You can also list apps provided elsewhere.

-You can also use the `wishlist` CLI to just start a listing of external SSH apps based on a JSON config file.
+You can also use the `wishlist` CLI to just start a listing of external SSH apps based on a YAML config file.

+## Usage

+### CLI

+If you just want a directory of existing apps, you can use the `wishlist` CLI and a YAML config file.
+Check the `wishlist.example.yaml` file as well as `wishlist --help`

+### Library

+You can also use wishlist as a library, in which you can also start several apps within the same process.

 ## Auth